LukeSmithxyz/mutt-wizard/README.md

 Mutt is one of the most rewarding programs one can use, but can be a pain in the ass to configure.
 Since my job is making power-user tools available for the masses I want to create a tool that automates most of mutt configuration so that users can simply give their email address and get a /comfy/ setup.
 At that, I don't just want a mutt wizard, but an offlineIMAP wizard, so users can easily access their mail offline as well, and a wizard that makes it easy to store passwords securely using gpg.

+## Dependencies

+neomutt and offlineimap installed.
+This repo should go directly in `~/.config/mutt/` and run from there.

 ## Progress

 * The main scripts `mutt_install.sh` can create or add an account from a domain in `domain.csv` to `~/.offlineimaprc` without a problem.